 Make use of one of the many apps/websites available these days to find places offering healthier food.
 (Happy Cow is just one that comes to mind).
 You can find some fabulous places just by doing a little homework.
-I will concede that these places might cost you a bit more than the burger or pizza joint down the road but I don’t believe it is worth compromising your health just because you are on holiday (within reason).
+I will concede that these places might cost you a bit more than the burger or pizza joint on the corner but I don’t believe it is worth compromising your health just because you are on holiday (within reason).

 Carry nuts, seeds or a protein bar for emergency snacks

 There’s nothing worse than feeling the hunger pangs when you are in the middle of nowhere or the only option is the fast-food vendor.
 So it’s always a good idea to have a few healthy snacks in your bag for emergencies.
 If you do this you’ll be better able to resist temptation and you’ll avoid those hunger pangs that see you reaching for the (inevitably sugar or fat-filled) quick snack.
 This is especially handy on those days when you will be travelling and your choices would otherwise be limited to “airport food” or “service station food” or the lonely sausage roll in a food warmer somewhere.

 Leave the guilt at home

 Even though I will try to follow the above tips, sometimes the “path of least resistance” is the best option in the circumstances.
 So cut yourself some slack and don’t let that spoil the holiday.
-In fact, in my opinion it is part of the holiday experience to have an ice-cream at the beach, a gelato in Italy, a hotdog at a baseball game or fish and chips watching a sunset, just don’t overdo it.
+In my opinion, it is part of the holiday experience to have an ice cream at the beach, a gelato in Italy, a hot chocolate at the snow or fish and chips watching a sunset.
+Just don’t overdo it.
 If you’ve followed the tips above you can indulge occasionally without guilt.

 Before you go away check your weight and measurements